 Adjusting how long the UVB light is on throughout the year, will help regulate the seasons for your bearded dragon and can create a more natural environment for them to live in.

-The Best UVB Bulbs for Bearded Dragons
+The Best UVB Bulbs for Bearded Dragons (Fluorescent Only)

 So, now that you have some general background information on UVB light and why it’s so important, let’s discuss some of the best options for UVB lighting for your bearded dragon.